Tonfisk-se/tuna-service/README.md

 what you'd want to work with, or learn about, whether it's DevOps, front-end or back-end development or enhance your SQL-skills.

-The main idea of this is to be a fun, friendly project here you can get the chance of diving into some area of Software development that you are interested in and want to learn, but don't have time to do at your everyday workplace.
+The main idea of this is to be a fun, friendly project where you can get the chance of diving into some area of Software development that you are interested in and want to learn, but don't have time to do at your everyday workplace.
 Or don't find the motivation to dig into by yourself outside work hours.